aadvikmazumdar/aadvikmazumdar/README.md

 ┌─────────────────────────────────────────────────────────────────┐
 │  aadvik@srmist ~ $ whoami                                       │
 ├─────────────────────────────────────────────────────────────────┤
 │  role    →  ML/DL Engineer • Data Scientist • SWE               │
 │  degree  →  B.Tech CSE (Computational Intelligence), SRMIST '27 │
 │  base    →  Chennai, India                                      │
-│  stack   →  Machine Learning, Deep Learning, Data Science, Database Management             │ │     │
+│  stack   →  Machine Learning, Deep Learning, Data Science,      │ │             Database Management                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```

 Final-year Computational Intelligence undergrad at SRM Institute of Science and Technology, with a CGPA of 9.14.
 Currently a research intern at IIT Roorkee, working on burst image super-resolution and HDR reconstruction.
 My team placed 6th at the NTIRE 2026 Efficient Burst HDR & Restoration Challenge (CVPR 2026) with 35.71 dB PSNR.
-Outside research, I build agentic ML systems such as RetailMind(in-progress) and OnTarget(in-progress), Computer Vision models such as RehabMate, PulmoDetect and NLP based projects such as SkillSync
+Outside research, I build agentic ML systems such as RetailMind (in-progress) and OnTarget (in-progress), Computer Vision models such as RehabMate, PulmoDetect, and NLP-based projects such as SkillSync.

 ---